brianclements03/my_strava_project/ReadMe.md

 ## Missing Values

 ## Initial Questions?
+- Is there a logical explanation for why I have always had the impression that NRC records distance more accurately than Strava?
 - Are there any unusual speeds or location information?
 Anomalies
 - What's my average distance?
 Speed?
 Time?
 Rides versus runs?
 - The usual time of day I record activities